The EIS is one of the leading evidence and implementation sector events on the global calendar.

 This event is an evolution of the Australian Implementation Conference and the Global Evidence and Implementation Summit, held in 2018.

-The Evidence and Implementation Summit is an evolution of the Australian Implementation Conference and the Global Evidence and Implementation Summit that was held in 2018.
-EIS 2021 marks 12 years since the creation of the event series, and it once again delivered the quality and excellence for which it's known.
-The 2021 Summit was supported by 10 global partners.
-21 hours of live presentations and discussion events were programmed each day and 750 delegates from 30 different countries attended.
-Pre-Summit we ran a webinar series, shared 40 hours of pre-recorded content and ran two workshops and a design hackathon for early career researchers.
-The Summit experience provided endless opportunity for attendees to engage with cutting edge ideas, learn from experts in the field and interact with peers.
+EIS 2021 was co-hosted by CEI and Monash University.
+This virtual event was attended by 750 delegates from 30 different countries, offered 21 hours of live presentations and discussion events, supported by 10 global partners.
+Pre-Summit, we ran a webinar series, shared 40 hours of pre-recorded content, and offered two workshops and a design 'hackathon' for early career researchers.
+The Summit provided endless opportunity for attendees to engage with cutting-edge ideas, learn from experts in the field and interact with peers.

-Local and global policy makers, practitioners, organisational leaders, researchers, implementation scientists, intermediaries and funders attended online, and built upon the success of previous Summits in advancing the evidence and implementation movement.
+In 2021, local and global policymakers, practitioners, organisation leaders, researchers, implementation scientists, intermediaries and funders attended online, building upon the success of previous Summits in advancing the evidence and implementation movement.

 The Summit delivered new perspectives, contacts and tools – enabling attendees to update their approaches to research, policy and practice challenges.